aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/torah/bamidbar/parashat-huqat-color-coded-according-to-its-narrative-layers.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
-<span class="p"><sup>22</sup>&nbsp;They marched on from Qadesh, and they came, the Children of Yisra'el, the entire community, to Hill's Hill. <sup>23</sup>&nbsp;Now YHVH said to Mosheh and to Aharon at Hill's Hill, by the border of the land of Edom, saying: <sup>24</sup>&nbsp;"Let Aharon be gathered to his kinspeople, for he is not to enter the land that I am giving to the Children of Yisra'el — since you (both) rebelled against my orders at the Waters of Merivah. <sup>25</sup>&nbsp;Take Aharon and El'azar his son, and bring them up on Hill's Hill; <sup>26</sup>&nbsp;strip Aharon of his garments and clothe in them El'azar his son.
+<span class="p"><sup>22</sup>&nbsp;They marched on from Qadesh, and they came, the Children of Yisra'el, the entire community, to Hor Ha-Har. <sup>23</sup>&nbsp;Now YHVH said to Mosheh and to Aharon at Hor Ha-Har, by the border of the land of Edom, saying: <sup>24</sup>&nbsp;"Let Aharon be gathered to his kinspeople, for he is not to enter the land that I am giving to the Children of Yisra'el — since you (both) rebelled against my orders at the Waters of Merivah. <sup>25</sup>&nbsp;Take Aharon and El'azar his son, and bring them up on Hor Ha-Har; <sup>26</sup>&nbsp;strip Aharon of his garments and clothe in them El'azar his son.
 Aharon will be gathered and will die there."</span>
 </div></td></tr>